Jimmy Neutron: Boy Genius: Animation

 Jimmy Neutron was the first computer-animated film to be created entirely using commercial animation programs rather than proprietary software, with most animation done using both Lightwave and project:messiah.
 Characters were first modeled in Lightwave, after which they were rigged and animated in Messiah.
-Texture painting was done via Adobe Photoshop, while compositing work was completed in Maya Fusion.
+Texture painting was done via Adobe Photoshop, while compositing work was completed in Alias Maya.
 In addition to serving as executive producer, Alcorn was the film's lead character designer, and created actively simplistic and cartoonish designs in order to avoid overcomplicating production.
 To animate crowd scenes, methods of simplification were used to make animation less time-consuming: characters that were farther from the camera had less articulation, and animators would duplicate the same characters, offset them to different areas, and change their body parts to differentiate them.
 One particular scene shows a crowd of 6000 Yolkians, each of which uses one of 30 distinct animation loops.

 According to Davis, the character models were intentionally given a "sculpted, graphic look," both to avoid making them look overly realistic and to circumvent the prospect of having to deal with simulating cloth or hair.
 The over-the-top character designs, in turn, influenced the film world's aesthetic (e.g. cars were modeled to be able to fit the characters' stylistically large heads).
 Off-the-shelf shaders were favored over ones which created more photorealistic lighting in order to maintain a cartoonish appearance throughout.